MicrosoftDocs/power-platform/power-platform/admin/unified-experience/tutorial-perform-transactionless-copy.md

 - Staging (12)

 ## Prerequisites
-The source environment must have had a servicing action performed on it after April 3, 2024, such as a DBSync, software deployable package install (through Lifecycle Services, if applicable) or a unified package deployed through Power Platform CLI, if the source enviornment is managed by Power Platform admin center.
+The source environment must have had a servicing action performed on it after April 3, 2024, such as a DBSync, software deployable package install (through Lifecycle Services, if applicable) or a unified package deployed through Power Platform CLI, if the source environment is managed by Power Platform admin center.

 You also need the details of the source and target environments, including the **Environment ID** for each, in the subsequent step.